damilolasomoye/2-interactive-responsive-website-MK-2/README.md

-# A simple webpage for a company website built using HTML, CSS and Javascript
+# A simple webpage for a company website built using HTML and CSS